AntonisCSt/DTC_data_engineering_project/README.md

 ### Improvements
+Where do I even begin..

-* Position column fix from youtube API
+* Position column fix from youtube API (right now the video position column is one value that needs to be corrected)
-* Save playlist ids in a config
-* Playlist names create a folder automatically
+* Save playlist ids in a config. (right now the id of the playlists are stored in the .py files, so if you want to add your own id you have to edit the scripts)
+* Dashboard live view graph improvements.
+(The most important update will be the live view for each minute)